 We made it back to the car in just under an hour even though we stopped quite a bit to take photos and check out the wildflowers.
 I’d definitely recommend this hike as an add on one to do with another hike in the area because it’s so short.

 It’s not far from Canmore either, so you can drive into town and have lunch or dinner afterwards.
 That’s exactly what we ended up doing.
 We ate at La Belle Potate and then stopped by Valbella to check out their deli and bought a few things to bring home.
-We then dead to downtown Canmore and walked around a bit before we got back on the highway to head back to Calgary.
+We then went to downtown Canmore and walked around a bit before we got back on the highway to head back to Calgary.

 When’s the last time you went on a hike?